deeplearning4j/deeplearning4j/ADRs/0015 - Unified Resource Manager.md

 Note that in order to avoid maintenance burdens md5 checksum verification is optional.
-By default, if a resource returns null or an empty string verification is not be performed.
+By default, if a resource returns null or an empty string verification is not  performed.
 This distinction is important for resource types such as test resources vs end user assets like pretrained model weights.